 Now, the question is, with such a multitude of offerings from each solution provider, how do you differentiate?
 If you can’t take the time to research each software in depth, how do you narrow down your list to the handful that are worth a closer look?
-This three-part series will help you navigate the retail management software landscape, including finding out about:
+This article will help you navigate the retail management software landscape, including finding out about:

 • Insider questions for finding the right solution

 • Considerations for finding the ideal technology partner

 • Best practices for implementation, process and cost planning